Pt

 What is Pt used for?

-Platinum (Pt) is used in automotive catalytic converters, laboratory equipment, jewelry manufacturing, electrical contacts, and medical implants.
+Platinum (Pt) is used in automotive catalytic converters, chemical synthesis catalysts, fuel cell electrodes, laboratory equipment, and jewelry manufacturing.

 What is the band gap of Pt?